turbot/guardrails-samples/policy_packs/aws/guardrails/enable_global_event_handlers/README.md

 The Guardrails Event Handlers are responsible for conveying events from AWS CloudTrail back to Guardrails for processing.
 This is a requirement for Guardrails to process and respond in real-time.

 This [policy pack](https://turbot.com/guardrails/docs/concepts/policy-packs) can help you enable Global Event Handlers for AWS Accounts.
+These policies **should never** be enabled at the same time as the AWS event poller policy pack or the AWS Event Handlers policy pack.
+This causes Guardrails to handle duplicate events.

 **[Review policy settings →](https://hub.guardrails.turbot.com/policy-packs/aws_guardrails_enable_global_event_handlers/settings)**